 Dogs lick for many reasons, as we’ve discussed already.
 If your dog is licking you out of affection, then it might make sense to refer to it as a kiss.

 But licking is an instinctive behavior, and they lick for different reasons than those we humans kiss for.
 It’s the same thing with hugs!
 When you hug your dog, he might not really get why.

 If your dog licks you because you smell good, he’s trying to get your attention, or because he’s showing signs of submission, then maybe “kissing” isn’t the best term to use.

-What Does It Mean When a Dog Licks Your Face?
+What Does It Mean When Dogs Lick Your Face?